If you are looking for information COVID-19 vaccines, please visit our COVID-19 vaccines program.

 - people who have a condition where the fluid leaks out from around their brain and spinal cord

 - people who have had invasive pneumococcal disease before.

-Find more information: Pneumococcal immunisation service
+Find more information: Pneumococcal vaccine.

 - For children under 12 months with certain medical risk conditions, the number and spacing of both vaccine doses depends on the starting age for vaccination.